hopfenspace/MateBot/docs/source/database.rst

 this is not really useful in real-world scenarios.
 Therefore, it's highly recommended to only use positive values as `amount` here.

-The counter `externs` must be positive.
+The counter `externals` must be positive.
 It stores the number of external persons without access to the bot that wanted to join a communism.
 A default communism after initialization should store a ``0`` here.
 For payments, this counter is silently ignored and should be ``NULL``.